 The Core Values of the Community College of the Air Force

 CCAF focuses on intellectual leadership, as the school strives to impact students as they are guided through their training and courses.
 Their program, according to CCAF, also focuses on three core values: “Integrity first, service before self, and excellence in all we do.”
 Adding to this, “Air University’s mission is to provide the full spectrum of Air Force education, from pre-commissioning to all levels of professional military education, including degree granting and professional continuing education for officers, enlisted and civilian personnel throughout their careers.”

 This video describes the program at the Community College of the Air Force.

-To find out more about enrollment requirements, scholarships, and information, students can visit the Air University website, or can investigate potential careers at the United States Air Force website as well.
+To find out more about enrollment requirements, scholarships, and information, students can visit the Air University website or investigate potential careers at the United States Air Force website.

 Questions?
 Contact us on Facebook. @communitycollegereview